utsawk/CarND-Vehicle-Detection/README.md

 * utils_vehicle_detection.py contains utility functions for detecting cars/vehicles on the road

 ### Training the model
-The data to train the model can be downloaded from here (vehicles) [here](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and here (non-vehicles) [here](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip).
+The data to train the model can be downloaded from [vehicles](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicles](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip).
 The given SVM can be trained by executing
 ```sh
 python train_svm.py
 ```